qbzzt/etherdocs/why.md

 Ethereum takes the blockchain concept a level further by allowing whole contracts to be written in a computer language and executed in a manner that anybody can verify on a blockchain.
 This means they are public and deterministed.
 Anybody can read the contract's current state and check what it will enforce in the future given various inputs.
+Removing ambiguity in this manner removes some of the causes for expensive and inefficient litigation.

+For example, take real estate ownership.
+Typically, there are several entities involved in the ownership:

+1. **The owner** who holds the title.
+This ownership can be represented by the ownership of a [non-fungible token](https://en.wikipedia.org/wiki/Non-fungible_token) that represented the title.
+1. **The mortgage lender** who holds a lien and is allowed to foreclose on the mortgage under specified conditions (typically a default that the owner does not rectify without a certain amount of time).
+1. **The property tax authority** which must be paid a certain percent of the property's value (minus certain exemptions) every year.
+If the property tax authority is not paid, it may foreclose on the property with a tax lien foreclosure.
+1. **The assessor** whose job is to determine the value of the property for tax purposes.
+1. **The appeal board** that can override the assessor's assessment.
+1. **The court** that can change property ownership in special cases.
+For example, to satisfy a judgement against the owner.